tpapp/DynamicHMC.jl/docs/src/index.md

 nothing # hide
 ```

-The returned parameter is a `NamedTuple`.
+The returned value is a `NamedTuple`.
 Most importantly, it contains the field `chain`, which is a vector of vectors.
 You should use the transformation you defined above to retrieve the parameters (here, only `α`).
 We display the mean here to check that it was recovered correctly.

 ```@example bernoulli
-posterior = transform.(Ref(trans), results.chain)
+posterior = transform.(trans, results.chain)
 posterior_α = first.(posterior)
 mean(posterior_α)
 ```